 Some individuals and groups wanted the slave trade to continue - often they had a financial interest in slavery.
-Some owned plantations which depended upon slave labour while others profited from the trade of goods produced using slave labour.
+Some owned plantations which depended upon the labour of enslaved people, while others profited from the trade of goods produced using slave labour.

 It was not just rich planters or merchants who sought to defend the slave trade.
 Many ordinary British workers made a living from the industries which depended upon it, such as: